googleapis/google-cloud-go/CONTRIBUTING.md

 $ gcloud auth login

 # Create the indexes used in the datastore integration tests.
-$ gcloud preview datastore create-indexes datastore/testdata/index.yaml
+$ gcloud datastore create-indexes datastore/testdata/index.yaml

 # Create a Google Cloud storage bucket with the same name as your test project,
 # and with the Stackdriver Logging service account as owner, for the sink